Facebook Linkedin

 On August 10, 2022, I awoke at 6:35 AM with the last sentence of the chorus of Lift Every Voice and Sing ringing in my ear: let us march on till victory is won.

 Let me go back to the beginning scenes to put this in context: Christian and I were trying to get back inside the office space where we worked.
 Somehow, the front door was no more!
 There was only a barred window with room to fit in and jump a few feet.
 I thought, are we supposed to climb in and then jump down?
-We called out to the people in the room, who I noticed were older, White folks, to ask how to get back in.
+We called out to the people in the room, who I noticed were older White folks, to ask how to get back in.
 A White man with an evil demeanor addressed us.
 I could tell he didn’t like us because of our skin tone.
 He didn’t believe our story that we were supposed to be inside.
 I began to get upset and asked for his manager.
 He lied, saying there was no manager present.
-Then a White woman with glasses appeared.
-She listened to our story, and suddenly we were inside.
+Then, a White woman with glasses appeared.
+She listened to our story, and suddenly, we were inside.

 My takeaways from this dream are the following: